cherreman/dart-playground/README.md

 * **Twitter Search Simple with Web Components**: this is basically the same example as Twitter Search Simple, but uses Web Components with data binding and templating.

 * **Twitter Search**: allows you to search for keywords on Twitter.
 This is a more elaborate version than the Twitter Search Simple examples using service abstraction with the strategy pattern and asynchronous handling using Futures.
+Twitter Bootstrap is used for styling.

   Main features: